 "Best Dentist ever!!
 They get things fixed right the fist time!
 I also love the staff because they are very friendly and know what they are doing."- D.M. / Facebook / Nov 04, 2019

-Next up at our Bay City Dental office is the comprehensive exam.
-Your doctor or dental hygienist will carefully examine your teeth and gums, take note of any existing fillings or restorative work, visually assess the condition of your teeth and gums, and make notes on work that may need to be done
+- Dr. Ward or one of his experienced dental hygienists will carefully examine your teeth and gums.
+He'll take note of any existing fillings or restorative work, visually assess the condition of your oral health, and make notes on work that may need to be done.

-The final step in your new patient appointment with Bay City Dental Center is to get your teeth into the best condition possible going forward, and that means a thorough dental cleaning.
-Dental cleaning is recommended twice a year for all patients, and usually forms a part of every new patient appointment.
+- Lastly, to get your teeth in the best possible shape going forward, you'll receive a thorough dental cleaning.
+Dental cleanings are recommended at least twice a year and are part of every new patient appointment.